 • More Parts Per Lot

 These are the most significant commercial benefits you can accrue from having your parts produced using the deep drawing process.
 The list is by no means exhaustive, but it gives you an idea of how much you stand to gain.
 For instance, you get esoteric savings by accruing the various benefits derived from the entire supply chain when you use suppliers who use the deep drawn process.
 Some of the esoteric savings emanate from having the capability to use varied materials in the process.
-Another benefit to have in mind is the faster cycle time.
+Another benefit to having in mind is the faster cycle time.

 Compared to stamping and rolling, deep drawing uses more of the stock material and generates much lower waste.
-This lowers the supply costs, maintaining the cost on a near equivalent basis.
+It lowers the supply costs, maintaining the cost on a near equivalent basis.
 As such, you can produce more parts per pound of material you purchase, thereby yielding optimal saving on per-unit price.
 Deep drawing can reduce the budgetary needs for the supply of materials and shore up your bottom line.

 Compared to other manufacturing and industrial processes, deep drawing yields several unique technical benefits.
 Many of the assemblers and industries are prioritize on incorporating these benefits into their parts.
 While commercial benefits are essential, it is the technical benefits that make the commercial benefits worthwhile.